Aryank728/knowIndia_Final/README.md

 ## Deployment

-For information on deploying to Vercel, see [DEPLOYMENT.md](backend/DEPLOYMENT.md).

-For SSL certificate setup with TiDB Cloud, see [CERTIFICATE_SETUP.md](backend/CERTIFICATE_SETUP.md).
+The application is configured for deployment on Vercel.
+Key considerations:

+### Environment Variables

+Ensure the following environment variables are set in your Vercel deployment:
+- `DB_HOST` - Database hostname
+- `DB_PORT` - Database port
+- `DB_USERNAME` - Database username
+- `DB_PASSWORD` - Database password
+- `DB_DATABASE` - Database name
+- `DB_CA_CERT` - Base64 encoded SSL certificate (if needed)

+### SSL Certificate Setup

+For secure connections to TiDB Cloud or other SSL-enabled databases:

+1. The certificate file (`isrgrootx1.pem`) is included in the `backend/certs` directory
+2. During deployment, the certificate is automatically included
+3. The server attempts multiple connection methods if one fails:
+   - Simple connection without SSL (for local development)
+   - Connection with relaxed SSL settings
+   - Full certificate-based connection

-## Troubleshooting
+### Troubleshooting

-If you encounter issues with the database connection in production, you can use the test endpoints to verify that the server is running correctly.
+If you encounter database connection issues:
+1. Use the `/api/debug` endpoint to check environment variables and certificate status
+2. Verify that the certificate file exists in the deployed environment
+3. Try the mock feedback endpoints to verify basic server functionality
+4. Check the server logs for specific error messages

 ## Contributing